cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

     IdValue uint64
 }
 ```

-Plus the key where it resides:
+Plus, the key where it resides:

 ```go
 const (
     NextGameKey = "NextGame-value-"
 )
 ```

-Then the functions to get and set.
+Then the functions to get and set:

 ```go
 func (k Keeper) SetNextGame(ctx sdk.Context, nextGame types.NextGame) {